Functional Safety (ISO26262) and Automotive SPICE Training

 General awareness of Automotive ASPICE, benefits, structure, and basic concepts.
 Description of capability levels, introduction to assessment, and ratings.
 Recommended for each project member.
 (Prerequisite for detailed process training).

 Short introduction to ASPICE (if no Introduction to ASPICE held before).
-Explanation of SW Requirements analysis process most important aspects.
-Dependencies to other processes and relations between ASPICE and FuSa (introduction to FUSA role training).
-Good Practices how to write requirements.
+Explanation of software requirements analysis process most important aspects.
+Dependencies to other processes and relations between ASPICE and FuSa (introduction to FuSa role training).
+Good practices how to write requirements.
 Can be held as a separate module or together with other process training.

 Short introduction to ASPICE (if no Introduction to ASPICE held before).
 How to execute unit verification according to ASPICE, what aspects have to be considered.
 Can be held as a separate module or together with other process training.